 Here are some Trivia about Pepe:

-His band, the Surfer, was contacted to play for American soldiers for six months during the Vietnam War.
+His band, the Surfer, played for American soldiers for six months during the Vietnam War.

 OK, hold tight you might break